hamza3256/Micromorpher/docs/VBox.md

 ## 1. Run the Currency Exchange Administrator

 1. Fund the contract from the Administrator account.
 Why didn't the funding happen instantly (it may take up to 5 minutes or more on some machines)?
+After the funding, you might have expected the Administrator account to have the oringal funds minus those you just gave to the contract.
+Why is that not so?
-2. Note the Administrator's amount of Ether on the _account_ page.
-Set some Exchange Rates (again, these actions may take a while to complete).
+2. Set some Exchange Rates (again, these actions may take a while to complete).
+Again, note that the Administrator's funds will have changed.
+You should now be able to explain why.

 ## 2. Run the Currency Exchanger

 1. Choose an Exchange Rate for a currency we set above and exchange some of that currency.
-Note what happens to the account's Ether funds.
-Can you explain why that account has more Ether than you may have expected?
 2. If you successfully exchanged the currency, go back to the Currency Exchange Administrator and withdraw some of the currency just deposited.

 ## Known Limitations and Bugs